tomwbond/levystag/script.md

 And a night of fun without fail!"

 **Narrator**
-"Sir John Falstaff, large and bold,
+"Lastly comes Sir John Falstaff, large and bold,
 With a heart of gold—or so he’s told.
 Come forth, brave knight, in mirth and might!"